-Terrestrial influences on coastal systems of the tropics – natural vs. anthropogenic factors
+1. 'Catchment to Coast': terrestrial influences on coastal systems – natural vs. anthropogenic factors

 A major impact of natural processes and human activities is to alter the internal dynamics of coastal ecosystems affecting the cycling of elements.
-Changes in the physical environment may affect biogeochemical fluxes and their composition in estuaries, mangroves, seagrasses, coral reefs and coastal seas.
-This may lead to changes in the distribution, abundance and wellbeing of flora and fauna which, in turn, affects the biogeochemical cycling of elements.
+Changes in the physical environment may affect biogeochemical fluxes and their composition in estuaries, mangrove forests, seagrass meadows, coral reefs and coastal seas.
+This entails changes in the distribution, abundance and wellbeing of flora and fauna which, in turn, affect the biogeochemical cycling of elements.

 The interaction of biota with their abiotic environment is an important control for the internal cycling of elements in coastal ecosystems.
 We investigate how flora and fauna modify element cycles through feeding and construction activities on the one hand and how changes in the amount and composition of elements beneficial or harmful to life affect the flora and fauna on the other hand.